kaushtubhkanishk/FetchMapsTime/README.md

 # FetchMapsTime

-A simple program in go that sends the current distance to the a place and sends a notification when the minimum time has reached within an interval
+This is a simple go application that sends notification when the minima has been reached for the commute time from my office to home and polls this every 5 minutes.
+This uses the compute route matrix google maps api to get the commute time and uses pushover to send a notification to my phone.